Black and white sheep

 Marlboro Red

-In the 2000s, it struck me that nearly all empty cigarette packages dumped on the street were of Marlboro Red.
-And so I began to pay attention.
+In the 2000s, it struck me that nearly all the empty cigarette packages littering the streets were Marlboro Reds.
+I began to pay attention.
 There were one or two Camels and a few others, but almost all were Marlboro Red.
 Marlboro Red is the most popular brand.
 Its market share in the Netherlands is nearly 30%.
 The second-largest brand has a market share of under 10%.
 But if you had to make a guess based on discarded empty packages, you would think Marlboro Red had a market share of 95%.
 It was not scientific research, but my observation and my wife’s.
 We made jokes about it.
 We didn’t make tallies, but it was like that.
-Cultural differences are a big issue.
-That I had already learned as a student.
+Cultural differences are a big issue, as I had already learned as a student.
 Marlboro Red smokers often dumped their garbage on the spot, while other smokers rarely did.
 So, if you’re looking for a jerk, check who’s smoking Marlboro Reds.

 You might think that littering isn’t that bad if you compare it to the horrors of warfare, dumping chemicals, the abuses in the meat and dairy industries, and the cutting down of rainforests.
-Still, disrespect for Creation and God begins with littering.
-It is also a matter of upbringing, thus culture.
-Some countries are clean, while others are a mess due to people disposing of their garbage wherever they see fit.
-And so, it’s pretty easy to spot jerks.
+Still, disrespect for God’s Creation begins with littering.
+It is a matter of upbringing, hence culture.
+Some countries are clean, while others are a total mess because people dispose of their garbage wherever they see fit.
+It’s pretty easy to spot jerks.
 Those who litter are.
 Jerkdom is part of a culture of not caring.
-We buy the products of corporations that dump chemicals in the ocean and complain about the poisoned fish we eat.
+We buy the products of corporations that dump chemicals in the ocean and then complain about the poisoned fish we eat.
 There are worse offences.
 But it starts with littering.
 Next comes graffiti, which only those who make it consider art.
+I know art is personal expression, so do it inside your home so that only you can see it.
 Then comes destroying property.
-If you want to go further and cause more harm, you might consider buying something, such as new clothes.
+If you want to cause even more harm, you might consider buying the latest fashion.

 Can I trust my dentist?

-After leaving my parental home, I selected a new dentist.
+After leaving my parental home and moving to Groningen, I selected a new dentist.
 The first thing he did was take X-ray pictures.
-Then he said a cavity was developing underneath one of the fillings.
+He said a cavity was developing underneath one of the fillings.
 Well, what a coincidence.
-That had never happened before.
-And coincidences are suspicious, and much more than my suspicious mind could imagine back then.
+The other dentist had never seen it.
 Then the dentist showed me the picture and pointed at a dark spot.
 There was another filling with a dark area beneath it, and I said, ‘You can see a similar blot here.’
 He replied, ‘That is something different.’
 I am unqualified to evaluate these X-rays, but both areas were similar, so the dentist lied.
 Had he not shown me the photograph, I would have believed him.
-It made me suspicious and overly critical of what dentists were doing.
+It made me suspicious and very critical of what dentists were doing.

 After returning home, I emailed her to request clarification.
 She didn’t respond, so I filed a complaint with the Dutch Association of Dentists and looked for another dentist.
-In my complaint, I protested against the double charging and noted that questionable ethics appear customary in dental care.
-When I was young, there were no dental hygienists.
+In the complaint letter, I protested against the double-charging and noted that questionable ethics have become customary in dental care.
+A few decades ago, there were no dental hygienists.
 My wife once said, ‘The dental hygienist is a new profession created out of thin air.’
-She had left a dentist because he required her to see the dental hygienist without first examining her teeth to determine if that was necessary.
-I have heard stories from others of dentists overcharging or doing unnecessary treatments.
-And so, my suspicions, even though overdone perhaps, aren’t baseless.
+She had left a dentist because he required her to see the dental hygienist before examining her teeth to determine whether that was necessary.
+She went to another, who also began maximising profits at the expense of clients, so she left again.
+I have heard several stories from others of dentists overcharging or doing unnecessary treatments.

 The politically incorrect

 It is okay to say that, but once you apply the reasoning to ethnicity, you step into a minefield.
+But hey, let’s begin with kicking in an open door.
+White Europeans have caused the most trouble.
+And now we can move on, and also discuss the problems others cause.
 These differences can be an excuse for racism and discrimination.
 Racism is widespread, and discrimination is even more so.
 Typically, stereotypes are rooted in reality, which complicates the issue.
 Racism and bigotry are undesirable, but if you have reason to have grudges against specific groups, these grudges might express themselves as racism.
 You might as well hate Marlboro Red smokers and dentists.
 The standard politically correct answer is that most people from minorities are good people, just like most Marlboro Red smokers and dentists are.
 Additionally, the ethnic group to which you belong can also cause trouble for other groups.
 Whites caused the most trouble in history.

 Usually, a minority in that group causes trouble, but that minority can make a neighbourhood unsafe.
 And people from a group don’t rat out each other, so that they can be part of the problem.
 There has been growing negativity surrounding immigration recently.
 That is not only because of the numbers, but also because of the crime.
 However, the image you get from the evidence you see is not reality itself.
 If most suspects of burglary have a particular skin colour, you might think they are all criminals, while it is usually a minority.
 Even when differences are relatively small, the groups in question pose a problem.
 If the percentage of criminals in the population rises from 1% to 2%, you need twice as many police, courts and prisons.
 And if you can’t discuss these issues, you also can’t discuss the problems the majority causes.